ck37/hpc-savio-xsede/README.md

 ## Files in this repository

 * [h2o-slurm-multinode.Rmd](h2o-slurm-multinode.Rmd) - example of how to start a multinode h2o cluster using R
-* [sbatch-rmd.sh](sbatch-rmd.sh) - generalized slurm job script that runs any Rmd file and generates html
-* [sbatch-r.sh](sbatch-r.sh) - generalized slurm job script that runs any R file
+* [sbatch-r.sh](sbatch-r-rmd.sh) - generalized slurm job script that runs any R or Rmd file
 * [Makefile](Makefile) - generalized Makefile to customize slurm parameters and submit jobs
 * [compile-R.md](compile-R.md) - compiling R on Savio